 MacDonald Middle School students plan to participate in this event as well.
 East Lansing parent Lisa Rutkowski has children participating at both the middle school and the high school.
 She said there is a parent organizer for the middle school’s walkout.

-Though the protest is student-led, Superintendent Dori Leyko said that she and the East Lansing Police Department are working with the students to support their efforts and ensure safety throughout the event.
+Though the protest is student-led, Superintendent Dori Leyko said she and the East Lansing Police Department are working with students to support their efforts and ensure safety throughout the event.

 There are students choosing not to participate in the walkout, as well.
-Leyko said the school will provide an alternative for students who do not wish to engage with the event.
+Leyko said the school will provide an alternative for students who do not wish to participate.

 Kaplowitz said he does not expect everyone in the East Lansing schools to agree with his perspective, but said he values the diversity of thought that opposing views bring.
 However, he also said he believes this message is one worth sharing.